Duke of Edinburgh

 - Bronze 14 years

 GLMW Expedition Programme

-Each January we offer a fully organised and facilitative course, taking you from the basics of expedition skills to an adventurous journey of your own.
+When we are able to operate on a fully face to face basis, each January we offer a fully organised and facilitative course, taking you from the basics of expedition skills to an adventurous journey of your own.

 The programme includes: